angularity/karma-angularity-solution/readme.md

-# Webpack Angularity Solution
+# Karma Angularity Solution

-Requisite configuration and modules to build Angularity projects with Webpack
+Requisite configuration and modules to test Angularity projects with Karma

 ## Angularity